AntoineCanda/Developpez-le-front-end-en-utilisant-Angular/README.md

 There are three different pages within the project:

-## Project Pages

-There are three different pages within the project:

 - **Home Page** (`http://localhost:4200/`): Displays a pie chart representing the total number of medals each country has won during all Olympic Games.

 ![Home Page Example](homepageexample.PNG)